SYDERALFW/SYDERAL/README.md

 # Version changes

+`Syderal Alpha v0.45.4`
+- Remodelation in the code.
+Nothing changes in the classes, only the sepration of the code to make Syderal faster

 `Syderal Alpha v0.45.2`
 - Normalize 8 previously installed and configured
 - 5 fonts pre-installed and ready to use